Bond Court / Hearings

 What is Bond Court / Hearing?

 Under Illinois law (725 ILCS 5/110 1-18), every person who is arrested for a felony has the right to have a bond hearing before a Bond Court.
-For misdemeanor cases, bond is unusually posted at the police station and a bond hearing doesn’t takes place.
+For misdemeanor cases, bond is usually posted at the police station and a bond hearing doesn’t take place.

 At a felony bond hearing, the only issue that is decided by the Court is how much money the accused will have to post in order to be released from jail while the case is pending.
 This is a very important phase of the criminal process because if the judge sets a high bond, the accused may be forced to spend months in county jail until the case finishes.
 Further, the Court can refuse to set a bond if the judge believes the accused poses a danger to society.
 It is critical for the accused to be represented by an attorney that is skilled and experienced in handling bond hearings.
 At Bond Court, the accused has his first opportunity to tell the Court positive things about himself, his family, and work history.